 Also in a teaching capacity Nick has been director of studies of the National Youth Orchestra of the Netherlands for a number of years and he is as such, a member of the audition committees for the international youth orchestras.
-Since 2010 Nick is percussion coach of the EUYO.
+From 2010 til 2015 Nick was percussion coach of the EUYO.
 Master classes have been given on a number of occasions in Valencia, London, Lausanne, Boston, Bari, Liverpool, Cleveland,Zaragoza, San Sebastian,Tokio, Seoul. teaching Nick Woud wrote three study books that are used worldwide.
 Out of the need to find material that can be used to give the student a fearless attitude towards the use of the pedals in all circumstances, he wrote Musical studies for Pedal Timpani

 in 1983.
 This book has been thouroughly revised now and is republished in 2013 by PPP Amsterdam.